-We are the economic regulator for transmission and distribution electricity and gas network businesses across Australia (excluding Western Australia).
+The AER is the economic regulator for transmission and distribution electricity and gas network businesses across Australia (excluding Western Australia).
 Our powers and functions for the electricity sector are set out in the National Electricity Law (NEL) and NER.

 AusNet Services, CitiPower, Jemena, Powercor and United Energy are the licensed, regulated operators of Victoria's monopoly electricity distribution networks connected to the National Electricity Market (NEM).
-The distribution network comprises the poles, wires and transformers used for transporting electricity to homes and businesses.
+The distribution network comprises the poles, wires and transformers used for transporting electricity across urban and rural population centres to homes and businesses.
 The Victorian distributors design, construct, operate, and maintain their distribution network for Victorian electricity consumers.

 We make regulatory decisions on the revenues the Victorian distributors can recover from their customers.
 We determine Victorian distributors' revenue by an assessment of their efficient costs and forecasts.
-We base our assessment on their regulatory proposals, submitted by each of the Victorian distributors, in advance of their regulatory control period, in this case beginning 1 January 2021.
-Regulatory proposals set out the network businesses' forecasts of their expected costs for providing distribution services, the application of incentive schemes and required revenues.
+Our assessment is based on a regulatory proposal submitted by the Victorian distributors in advance of a regulatory control period, in this case beginning 1 January 2021.
+Regulatory proposals set out the network businesses' views on their expected costs, services, incentive schemes and required revenues.
 Our regulatory determinations set out our decisions on these issues.

 The regulatory framework we administer is based on an incentive regime.
 We set a network business' allowed revenue for a period (typically five years) based on the best available information, rigorous assessment and consideration of consumers' views.
-Network businesses are incentivised to achieve efficiencies, retaining any savings for a period before those savings are passed to customers through lower network bills.
+Network businesses are then provided with incentives to outperform the revenue we determine.
+A network business retains any savings for a period of time before those savings are passed to customers through lower network bills.

-This chapter provides an overview of our proposed approach on:
+This chapter provides an overview of our preliminary positions on:

-- classification of distribution services (which services we will regulate) - incentives schemes for service quality, capital expenditure and operating expenditure and demand management - expenditure forecasting tools to test the network businesses' regulatory proposals - how we will calculate depreciation of the network businesses' regulatory asset bases

-It also sets out our decisions on:

-- control mechanisms (how we will determine prices for regulated services) - how we will price transmission assets (dual function assets).
+- classification of distribution services (which services we will regulate) - incentives schemes for service quality, capital expenditure and operating expenditure and demand management - expenditure forecasting tools to test the network businesses' regulatory proposals - how we will calculate depreciation of the network businesses' regulatory asset bases It also sets out our preliminary positions on: - control mechanisms (how we will determine prices for regulated services) - how we will price transmission assets (dual function assets).

-We summarise below our approach to each of the above matters.
-The following chapters set out detailed discussions of each matter.
+We summarise below our preliminary approach to each of the above matters.
+More detailed discussion of each matter is set out in the following chapters.